ojasvsingh71/Web-Notes/react-2.md

 ---

->For example, if a specific piece of state is only relevant to a small portion of your application, keeping that state localized to the components in that section prevents unnecessary re-renders elsewhere.
+>🎯For example, if a specific piece of state is only relevant to a small portion of your application, keeping that state localized to the components in that section prevents unnecessary re-renders elsewhere.
 This practice contributes to a more efficient and performant React application.

 ---

-## By Using Memoization:
+## 🧠 By Using Memoization:

 The above problem of reducing the number of rerenders can also be tackled using Memoization.
 Memoization in React, achieved through the useMemo hook, is a technique used to optimize performance by memoizing (caching) the results of expensive calculations.
 This is particularly useful when dealing with computations that don't need to be recalculated on every render, preventing unnecessary recalculations and re-renders.